Xorshift: xorshiftr+

 xorshiftr+ (r stands for reduced; reads "xorshifter plus") generator was mainly based on xorshift+ yet incorporates modifications making it significantly faster (especially on lightweight devices) and more successful in randomness tests (including TestU01 BigCrush suite) compared to its predecessors.
 It is one of the fastest generators passing all tests in TestU01's BigCrush suite.
-Like xorshift+, a native C implementation of an xorshiftr+ generator that passes all tests from the BigCrush suite can typically generate a random number in fewer than 10 clock cycles on x86, thanks to instruction pipelining.
+Like xorshift+, a native C implementation of a xorshiftr+ generator that passes all tests from the BigCrush suite can typically generate a random number in fewer than 10 clock cycles on x86, thanks to instruction pipelining.

 Unlike xorshift+, xorshiftr+ does not return the sum of two variables derived from the state using xorshift-style steps, rather it returns a single variable with the very last operation in its cycle; however, it features an addition just before returning a value, namely in the phase of adjusting the seed for the next cycle; hence the "+" in the name of the algorithm.
 The variable sizes, including the state, can be increased with no compromise to the randomness scores, but performance drops may be observed on lightweight devices.

 The following xorshiftr128+ generator uses 128 bits of state (with two variables) and has a maximal period of 2^{128}−1.